 Breathe life into your art and then release it.

-I was talking to a fellow creator today about the risks of getting too close to your work.
+There are risks of getting too close to your work.
 All creators form a bond with their creations.
 You have to feel something for your work in order to pull creativity from an authentic place, but there comes a time when you need to detach from your art.
 You need to cut ties and let it fly free.
 When the work is done, kick that art out the door and make room for a new creative cycle.

-When you find yourself obsessing over every detail, reworking a single piece of art, or seeking countless outside opinions–your work is becoming too precious and it will be the creative death of you.
+When you find yourself obsessing over every detail, reworking a single piece of art, or seeking countless outside opinions, your work is becoming too precious and it will be the creative death of you.
 That art is too needy and it will drive you insane if you fixate on what you could change.

 You might be thinking, “But Kelly, shouldn’t I dedicate my love and energy to my work?!”